vishalrao88/oc1/README.md

   Mode 2: Fly by Wire. pass thru RC signals to steer and throttle servos Mode 3: Autonomous.
 Steering angle auto-set to pan servo.
 Throttle is fly by wire (RC/human control)

+Software:
+oc11.py has python code to run on Jetson Nano
+.ino has C code to run on ESP32

 Hardware:
 NVIDIA Jetson Nano